Rstraney/IDS-6145-Final-Project/README.md

 _Anylogic_.
 While we had the opportunity to explore some aspects of Anylogic, we noticed that the personal learning edition (student free version) has some restrictions to the pedestrian features offered.
 For example, we wanted to run our simulation for longer than an hour but that required us to purchase the full version of Anylogic.
 Since we were unable to run our simulation for longer than an hour, we feel that our results may vary due to this single limitation.
 Initially, we wanted to implement a full scale of at least 6,000 vistors per hour but our computer systems could not withstand the large scale of vistors in our model.
 Therefore, in order to combat this issue, we had to scale the number of vistors down to ten percent.
 Originally, we wanted to include 6,000 vistors but unfortunately, we had to downsize to 600 people so that the model could fully function.
 This is a solution we came up with to remedy the limited computing power we experienced.

-- tram is missing and why we couldn't implement the tram into our model on Anylogic.
-- acknowledge how we developed a model of our system that could not fully implement all the aspects of the Disney transporation system.

 _Data_.
 For our model, we found it difficult to implement real data within our model.
 This is due to the fact that Disney does not provide public data sets.
 As stated earlier in our written report, the Walt Disney company operates in a proprietery nature.
 Due to the company's proprietery nature, we found limited to no real data sets for our model.
 As a result we could not implement real data sets from Disney World.
-Therefore, we had to implement synthetic data to meet specific needs in the Anylogic features.
-In our research, we found that the Walt Disney company discloses their real data sets for the protection, privacy, and confidentiality of their guests.
-Thus, we had to use synthetic data in our model on Anylogic.
+Therefore, we had to implement synthetic data and use antedotal information to meet specific needs in the Anylogic features.

 _Model resolution and model fidelity_.
 For our model, we identified limitiations in regards to model resolution and model fidelity.
-In our Modeling and Simultion course, we learned that model resolution refers to detail and precision of real world aspects in a model or simulation.
-We felt that we had limited model resolution becasue we ran into issues with implementing ...
+In our Modeling and Simulation course, we learned that model resolution refers to detail and precision of real world aspects in a model or simulation.

-We also identified limitations regarding model fidelity.
 Model fidelity refers to the accuracy of the representation when compared to the real world.
+We  identified limitations regarding model resolution and model fidelity.
+In regards to model resolution, for example, there are three docks for three ferries, however  by using batches in our model each ferry was assumed to leave in a sequence rather than parallel to one another.
+This detail limited model resolution and most likely resulted in low estimates for arrival to the MK entrance.

 We believe that our model provides some degree of accuracy when it comes to comparing our model to the real world.
 However, there were aspects of the Disney World Magic Kingdom transportation system that we did not implement in our model.
 For example, we did not implement the logic for the trams that operate from the guest parking lots (Hero and Villian lot) to the TTC.
 This was not implemented due to the complexity of our model's logic.
 We could not get the logic for the tram piece to work in conjuction with transit logic we have running.
 Therefore, we believe that we have limited model fidelity in our model.